purr/soundcloud-unlike-confirmation/README.md

-# SoundCloud Unlike Confirmation
+# SoundCloud Unlike & Unfollow Confirmation

-A userscript that adds a confirmation dialog when unliking tracks on SoundCloud, preventing accidental unlikes.
+This userscript adds a confirmation popup when you attempt to unlike tracks or unfollow users on SoundCloud.
+It helps prevent accidental unlikes or unfollows by requiring you to confirm your action.

 ## Features

-- ⚠︎ **Unlike Confirmation**: Prevents accidental unlike actions with a clean confirmation dialog
+- **Unlike Confirmation**: When you click the "Unlike" button on a track, a confirmation dialog will appear asking if you're sure you want to unlike the track.
+- **Unfollow Confirmation**: When you click the "Unfollow" button on a user or artist, a confirmation dialog will appear asking if you're sure you want to unfollow them.
 - ◉ **Simple Protection**: No settings to configure - works automatically
 - ↻ **Seamless Integration**: Overlay matches SoundCloud's visual style
 - ⌘ **Works Everywhere**: Compatible with all SoundCloud pages where likes appear